 At the center of the anti-slavery movement in Kansas was the city of Lawrence, which had been established in the Fall of 1854 by anti-slavery emigrants from New England.
 Though hundreds of settlers had moved to Kansas from the east, expressly for the purpose of establishing Kansas as a free state, the pro-slavery forces of Missouri had gained control of the Kansas government and through a campaign of intimidation, determined to make Kansas a slave state.

-In 1856, Lawrence was called home to about 1,500 residents, most all of whom supported the Free-State movement, and as such, became a target for the Missouri forces.
+In 1856, Lawrence was called home to about 1,500 residents, almost all of whom supported the Free-State movement, and as such, became a target for the Missouri forces.

-A previous threatened attack in December, 1855, referred to as the Wakarusa War, was settled before any blood was shed.
+A previously threatened attack in December 1855, referred to as the Wakarusa War, was settled before any blood was shed.
 But the southern sympathizers were determined to “put down” the resistance of Lawrence citizens.

 On April 23, 1856, pro-slavery advocate and Douglas County Sheriff, Samuel J. Jones, went to arrest several Free-State men and was shot by an unknown person.
 Jones would survive the shooting and on May 11th, Federal Marshal J.B.
 Donaldson proclaimed that the citizenry of Lawrence had interfered with the execution of warrants.

-In the meantime, a Lawrence newspaper, called the Herald of Freedom, was actively publishing numerous anti-slavery articles, which had long source of bitter contempt to the proslavery forces operating in Kansas.
+In the meantime, a Lawrence newspaper, called the Herald of Freedom, was actively publishing numerous anti-slavery articles, which had long been a source of bitter contempt to the proslavery forces operating in Kansas.